-Our weighted-average interest rate reflects the effective interest rate on our borrowings prevailing during the period and reflects the effect of interest rate swaps.
+Our weighted-average interest rate reflects the effective rate on our borrowings prevailing during the period and reflects the effect of interest rate swaps.
 For more information on our interest rate swaps, see Note 8, "Financial Instruments", to the Consolidated Condensed Financial Statements in Item 1 of Part I of this report, which is incorporated herein by reference.

-As of January 31, 2023, we maintained the 5-year sustainability-linked senior unsecured committed revolving credit facility with aggregate lending commitments of \$5.0 billion which will be available until May 26, 2026.
-Funds borrowed under the revolving credit facility may be used for general corporate purposes.
+As of April 30, 2023, we maintained a 5-year sustainability-linked senior unsecured committed revolving credit facility with aggregate lending commitments of \$5.0 billion which will be available until May 26, 2026.
+In March 2023, we also entered into a \$1.0 billion senior unsecured committed revolving credit facility with a 364-day maturity.
+Funds borrowed under the revolving credit facilities may be used for general corporate purposes.